erin-rtfm/doc-templates/README.md

 <a name="pullrequests"></a>
 ## Pull Requests
-A pull request is your request for the Doc Template repo to pull your changes in.
+A pull request is your request for the Doc Template repo to pull in your changes.
 You don't need permission to make a pull request.
 After you submit your pull request, Erin reviews your changes.

 During a review, I looks at your changes and confirm they're appropriate for the project and match the commit messages you submitted.
 After I'm done with the review, I'll do one of three things: